Kinvey/kinvey-cli/README.md

 * `flex list`

-   Lists all Flex Services for a domain (app or organization), excluding external Flex Services.
+   Lists all Flex services for a domain (app or organization), excluding external Flex services.
 Specify domain using `--domain` and then an app or organization ID using `--id`.
 If you skip the domain and ID options, the command lists the services within the domain you've configured as part of running `flex init`.
 In addition to the global options, this command supports the following options:

    * `--domain <app|org>`